redking/dzr-redux-workshop/exercises/exercise6.md

 # Exercise 6 - Selectors

-Next we'll look at how to calculate derived data using the `reselect` library.
+In this final exercise we'll look at how to calculate derived data using the `reselect` library.

 Derived data is anything that results from a calculation performed on the state data, but that isn't necessarily part of the application state itself. `reselect` lets us calculate this data only if the state has changed, so we perform expensive computations only when we need them.